mikenewbuild/mikefallows/posts/prefill-a-shopify-discount-with-the-fetch-api.md

 ## Caveats

 Shopify will only store and apply one prefilled discount at checkout, so keep in mind that if a visitor already has another discount stored in a Cookie, that will then be overridden if they visit a page with the section prefilling the discount.
-So be careful not to leave expired or unwanted versions of these sections live on the site as you may unintentially overwrite another code!
+So be careful not to leave expired or unwanted versions of these sections live on the site as you may unintentionally overwrite another code!

 [^1]: Actually, it's even better, you can add additional parameters to the link to redirect to another part of your site besides the homepage, as you can see [in the docs](https://help.shopify.com/en/manual/discounts/managing-discount-codes#promote-a-discount-using-a-shareable-link).